Fast Feed Business

 Understand fluctuations in internet speeds

 Most important, do your homework.
 Find out if the internet providers you’re considering impose data caps, though it’s rare in business-class internet.
 If they do, that could mean your speed would be cut dramatically if you exceed your data limit for the month, and that would definitely hurt your operations.
-If your provider does have data caps, choose a plan with the highest monthly cap at a price you can stomach.
+If your provider does have data caps, choose a plan with the highest monthly cap at a price you can handle.

 Testing your internet speed